h2non/nar/README.md

 Is not planned to support it due to technical limitations in Windows OS

+##### There is the maximum file size for nar archives?

+In teory there isn't a maximum size, it depends on your machine resources and your OS (if you are running Windows) when creating or extracting archives

+`nar` was tested in real projects creating archives which contains thousands of files and more than 100 MB of file size

 ##### Which binary is used in nar executables?

 The node binary that is begin used when the `nar` archive is created